KubaP/Powershell-ytdlWrapper/README.md

 ```powershell
 PS C:\> Install-Module ytdlWrapper
 ```
 Installing this module does not mean that it is loaded automatically on start-up.
-Powershell supports loading modules on-the-fly since v3, however the first time you run a command it can be a bit slow to tabcomplete parameters or values.
+Powershell supports loading modules on-the-fly since v3, however the first time you run a command it can be a bit slow to tab-complete parameters or values.
 If you would like to load this module on shell start-up, add the following line to `~/Documents/Powershell/Profile.ps1` :
 ```powershell
 Import-Module ytdlWrapper
 ```